 6. Stakeholder map

 Draft a stakeholder map for "{project / function}".
-For each stakeholder: name, role, their interest, their concern, the cadence I use with them, the 1 thing not to do.
+For each stakeholder: name, role, their interest, their concern, the cadence I use with them, and the 1 thing not to do.

 7. Open-loops list